01 Aug 2025

 Total Alcohol Consumption

 Today, average consumption per adult is about 9.7 litres of pure alcohol per year – or about 18 units a week.
 There is no reason to think that drinking behaviours are fixed or unchanging.
+In the UK, where tradition and social life often intertwine, drinking alcohol has become a deeply rooted part of the culture, shaping everything from celebrations to everyday interactions.

 - In 2019, 48% of adults (aged 16+) reported drinking alcohol at least once a week.